markvoortmanppu/appliedcomputerscience/pages/tutorials.md

 - [Jump box](jump-box) explanation required to connect to your jail starting January 2022.
 - [Jail Setup](jail-setup) to get started with your jail.
 - [Homepage Setup](homepage-setup) to install the nginx webserver and create your first homepage.
-- [How to ask questions](how-to-ask-questions) is an important skill to develop.

 ## Jail Advanced